didiersmith/steve/chapters/dysgenic-reproductive-practices.md

 Murdoch watched, fascinated, as the apes loaded black powder and a metal ball into a "cannon" and ignited it.
 The force of the explosion rocked the cannon backwards, and flung the metal ball at wicked speeds straight into the stone fortifications surrounding Allen's remaining loyalists.
 The stone crumbled.

 "Very impressive," Murdoch nodded.
 "They need to make them smaller though.
-More maneuverable.
+More manoeuvrable.
 Like the bendy sticks, but with better range."

 Steve wasn't sure about that, but was confident that memetic evolution would make it happen if it really was an improvement.